Kiss Kiss (Japanese group)

 Kiss Kiss (stylized as KiSS KiSS) is a Japanese girl group formed by WACK in 2023.
 They released their debut album, First Album, in June 2023.
+The group will disband in 2026.

 History

 On March 25, 2023, at the conclusion of WACK Audition Camp 2023 the formation of Kiss Kiss was announced.
 The group consists of six members of Gang Parade.
 Their first digital single, "Kisses", was released on April 17.
 On June 21, they released their debut album, First Album.
 On December 18, they released the digital single "Cake!".

 On January 15, 2024, they released the digital single "Choco Kiss!!", followed by "Fanfare" on March 18, and "Kimi no Ichiban ni Naritakute" on May 20.
 On March 27, they performed at The Underworld in London alongside ASP and Gang Parade.
 On July 16, Potential graduated from Kiss Kiss.
 On August 23, they released the digital single, "Rakuen Cutopia♡".
 On November 13, they released the digital single, "Hotchu!".

 On February 10, 2025, the digital single "Kawaī Nante Iwanaide" was released.
 On March 26, they performed at The Underworld in London in the fifth edition of WACK in the UK.
 On May 3, the digital single, "Nantatte Suki!", was released.
 On August 9, the digital single, "Kiss Float", was released.

+On December 1, former WACK Representative Director Junnosuke Watanabe announced that he plans to start the "Second Chapter" of the company and disband Kiss Kiss in 2026.
+The remaining members could participate in WACK's March 2026 audition camp or leave the company by 2027; however, none of them appeared in the camp.

+On March 14, 2026, the digital single "Sukitrip" was released.
+On May 31, the digital single, "Kakugoshite Heart Neraiuchi♡" was released.